-Tier 1 Retiree Contribution
+Years of Service Tier 1 Retiree Contribution

-100%
+Less than 10 100%

-50%
+10 but less than 15 50%

-25%
+15 but less than 20 25%

-0%
+20 or more 0%

 For Tier 2 retirees, the retiree's contribution is the monthly premium amount less a County-paid premium subsidy stipulated in employee association contracts.
-For retirees of any age not enrolled in Medicare, the County's monthly subsidy during fiscal year 2023 depends on years of full-time service and ranged from a minimum of \$128 for five years to a maximum of \$737 for 20 or more years.
-For retirees age 65 and over and enrolled in Medicare, the County's monthly subsidy ranged from \$71 to \$300 based on years of service.
+For retirees of any age not enrolled in Medicare, the County's monthly subsidy during fiscal year 2024 depends on years of full-time service and ranged from a minimum of \$135 for five years to a maximum of \$722 for 20 or more years.
+For retirees aged 65 and over and enrolled in Medicare, the County's monthly subsidy ranged from \$75 to \$294 based on years of service.

 The County is required by employee association agreements to contribute, at a minimum, the amount necessary to fund current retiree health plan premium costs plus the actuarially determined "normal cost".
 These agreements can only be amended through a negotiation process between the County and the employee associations.
 The BCC approves the retiree health benefit contribution amount annually, which is based on the actuarially determined contribution amount for the year.
-In fiscal year 2023, the County budgeted and contributed \$6,810,652.
+In fiscal year 2024, the County budgeted and contributed \$18,249,364.